FAQs for TCAP

 About TCAP

 Texas Coalition for Animal Protection (TCAP) is a nonprofit organization that provides low-cost services to those qualified for assistance programs.
 TCAP provides services to those who are indigent and lack sufficient means to provide medical care for their pets.
 TCAP is able to provide subsidized savings at our clinics thanks to the generosity of our donors and sponsors.
-This savings allows our clients to care for their pets using low-cost co-pays.
+These savings allow our clients to care for their pets using low-cost co-pays.
 We keep our prices low so that we can be a resource for the community.

 To keep our operating costs down, TCAP only provides a very limited amount of services.
-Sick and injured pets should see full service hospitals that can provide the diagnostic care that they need to fully recover.
+Sick and injured pets should see full-service hospitals that can provide the diagnostic care that they need to fully recover.

 We provide spays, neuters, vaccinations, heartworm testing and prevention, FeLV and FIV testing, flea/tick prevention, nail trims, microchips, and dental cleanings.

 We accept cash, Visa, MasterCard, and Discover.
-We cannot accept checks, Care Credit, or American Express.

-• My pet is wearing an e-collar (cone) — Your pet is likely not accustomed to the e-collar.
+My pet is wearing an e-collar (cone) — Your pet is likely not accustomed to the e-collar.
 Often, it takes pets some time to become acclimated to the e-collar.
 Try lifting the e–collar with one hand and encouraging him to move around a bit to see if this helps.

-• My pet is not wearing an e-collar (cone) — If your pet had surgery recently, your pet may be nauseous and need to be led to a place to lay down for a while.
+My pet is not wearing an e-collar (cone) — If your pet had surgery recently, your pet may be nauseous and need to be led to a place to lay down for a while.
 Be sure to check your pet’s incision daily and make sure it is still intact, not oozing or bleeding, and shows no signs of infection.
 Offer your pet a little bit of food and water.
 Monitor their bowel movements and ensure they are not straining to urinate or defecate.
 Your pet may not be very hungry, or may vomit if they had surgery in the last 24 hours.
 However, if it isn’t nausea, bring your pet in during our walk-in vaccine hours for a vet to make an assessment.

 No, do not give your pet’s pain medication early.
 Your pet has had a 24-hour pain injection in our clinic that will last until 5 p.m. the day following surgery.
 Giving the medication early could cause complications with their other organs and overdose your pet.